 In the case of corporations, an ‘acquisition of control’ is deemed to have occurred when more than 50 per cent of the voting shares of a corporation have been acquired by a person.
-In addition, an ‘acquisition of control’ of a corporation will be presumed to have occurred when one-third or more of the voting shares of a corporation have been acquired by a person, although this presumption may be rebutted by establishing that, upon the acquisition, the corporation is not controlled in fact by the acquirer through the ownership of voting shares.
+An ‘acquisition of control’ of a corporation will also be presumed to have occurred when one-third or more of the voting shares of a corporation have been acquired by a person, although this presumption may be rebutted by establishing that, upon the acquisition, the corporation is not in fact controlled by the acquirer through the ownership of voting shares.

 For an acquisition of assets, an acquisition of control is considered to occur when all or substantially all of the assets used in carrying on a Canadian business are acquired.

 Other rules for the acquisition of control apply in the case of acquisitions of interests in partnerships, trusts, etc.